 Kate is the author of Divider in Chief: The Fraud of Hope and Change (Regnery, 2012)—a book that has garnered national praise for its searing, systematic indictment of the Obama administration’s divisive, destructive tactics.
 Sean Hannity, Mark Levin, David Limbaugh, Congressman Allen West and other widely respected conservatives have lauded the book.

-She speaks regularly all across the country--on college campuses; for civic, political and religious groups; conferences and conventions, women’s retreats, Tea Party rallies—you name it, she’s done it—for over 20 years, enlightening and entertaining audiences on topics ranging from economic policy, national security, education, faith, parenting, political correctness on campus, and the changing role of women in politics and the work place.
+She speaks regularly all across the country--or business groups and law firm retreats; for civic, political and religious groups; conferences and conventions, women’s retreats, on college campuses—you name it, she’s done it—for over 20 years, inspiring, enlightening and entertaining audiences on topics ranging from maintaining your moral compass in a world that demands otherwise, finding the courage to achieve real success, economic policy, national security, education, faith, parenting, political correctness on campus, and the changing role of women in politics and the work place.

 From 2008 to 2012, Kate championed her conservative convictions as vice president of Young America’s Foundation, a group that inspires emerging young leaders at the Reagan Ranch, Reagan Ranch Center, and on college campuses across the country.